 The CAP Code requires ads for gambling products to be socially responsible, and particular consideration is given to protecting children, young persons and other vulnerable persons from being harmed or exploited.
 For the purposes of this section, “children” are defined as people under the age of 16, and “young persons” are people of 16 or 17.

-One way in which the Code seeks to protect children and young people is through stating that betting and gaming ads should not appeal to them in particular, especially by reflecting or being associated with youth culture.
-An ASA ruling in 2015 established that whether an ad has ‘particular appeal’ to children depends on the test of whether its content appeals more strongly to under-18s than to over-18s (Geo24 UK Ltd, 9 December 2015).
+One way in which the Code seeks to protect children and young people is through stating that betting and gaming ads should not have strong appeal to them, especially by reflecting or being associated with youth culture.

 In 2012, the ASA upheld complaints about a newspaper ad, despite it appearing in a financial section of the newspaper that was unlikely to be read by children.
 The ASA considered that the inclusion of a popular comic book character (Optimus Prime) was likely to have particular appeal to children and young people and therefore breached the Code, regardless of the fact that it was unlikely to be viewed by many children (Trinity Mirror Plc t/a MirrorCasino.com, 7 November 2012).